M-Shehu/recast.ly/README.md

 # Recast.ly

 ## Project Description
-A full stack app to aggregate videos from YouTube.
+A full stack app built in React to aggregate videos from YouTube.
 YouTube videos can be watched from the app.

 ## Usage
 Run the following command to run the code in development mode.
 Don't worry, it runs all necessary scripts in this one command.